MindscapeHQ/raygun4js/README.md

 #### React Native/as a UMD module

-React Native and other bundled app frameworks that uses packaging/module loading libraries can use Raygun4JS as a UMD module:
+React Native and other bundled app frameworks that use packaging/module loading libraries can use Raygun4JS as a UMD module:

 ```
 // Install the library